 Tax Rates.
 Delaware personal income tax is computed by applying a progressive rate schedule against Delaware taxable income, computed in the manner described above.
-The lowest rate is 2.2%, and the maximum rate, imposed on Delaware taxable income exceeding \$60,000, is 6.95%.
+The lowest rate is 2.2%, and the maximum rate, imposed on Delaware taxable income exceeding \$60,000, is 6.6%.

 Credits.
 A number of credits against the Delaware personal income tax are available.
 A credit is allowed for taxes paid to states other than Delaware (or paid to the District of Columbia) on income derived from sources in such other states, subject to limitations.
 A Delaware credit is also allowed for 50% of the child and dependent care expense credit allowable for federal income tax purposes.
 A credit equal to 20% of the federal earned income credit is also allowed.
-In addition, credits against the Delaware personal income tax are provided for (i) donations of land for conservation or historic preservation purposes; (ii) expenditures incurred in the rehabilitation of historic structures; (iii) certain combinations of capital investment and increased employment in the State; (iv) certain reductions of waste release, processing of waste materials, and use of recycled materials certified by the Department of Natural Resources and Environmental Control and by the Delaware Economic Development Office; and (v) qualified investment in certain qualified state businesses certified by the Delaware Economic Development Office.
+In addition, credits against the Delaware personal income tax are provided for (i) donations of land for conservation or historic preservation purposes, (ii) expenditures incurred in the rehabilitation of historic structures, (iii) certain combinations of capital investment and increased employment in the State, (iv) qualified investment in certain qualified state businesses, and (v) investments by individuals or funds in qualified high-technology businesses headquartered in Delaware.
 (For certain of these credits against the personal income tax, the rules governing the credits are the same as those for credits against the corporate income tax.
-See "Corporate Income Tax -Credits" in this chapter.)
+See "Corporate Income Tax - Credits" in this chapter.)